StackVista/stackstate-docs/stackpacks/integrations/kubernetes_new.md

 ![Data flow](/.gitbook/assets/stackpack_kubernetes_draft1.svg)

-The Kubernetes integration collects all topology data for components and the relations between them as well as telemetry and events.
+The Kubernetes integration collects topology data for nodes, pods, containers and services in a Kubernetes cluster as well as metrics and events.

 - StackState Agent V2 is deployed **on each node** in the Kubernetes cluster:
     - Topology data and tags are retrieved for all pods, containers and services on the host.